Hafez292/weather-app/README.md

 ## 📞 Support

-If you have any questions or need support, please open an issue on GitHub or contact With Me.
+If you have any questions or need support,  contact With Me.

 ---